Dorothy Gordon (Australian actress): Life

 She had two unsuccessful marriages.
-The first was to Murray Eugene McEwen, who she said enjoyed other women and alcohol.
+The first was to Murray Eugene McEwen, whom she said enjoyed other women and alcohol.
 The second to George Onesiphorus Jenner was also brief.
 In 1925 she was back in Australia with the last name of Jenner.
 She played the lead in the (now lost) Australian film Hills of Hate, for director Raymond Longford, in 1926.
-In the following year she was credited with art direction on the expensive Australian film For the Term of his Natural Life.
+In the following year, she was credited with art direction on the expensive Australian film For the Term of his Natural Life.
+She had collaborated with Longford's son, Victor Longford, on a screenplay for the film, but it was not used after the American director, Norman Dawn, took over the project.
 In 1927, she was in London.
 She survived a long illness, convalescing in Switzerland, and then took a tour of Europe.

 She is best known for her long career as a columnist and radio commentator under the name Andrea.
-This name was chosen at random to accompany an account she wrote of observing a bullfight in Spain, while on the European tour, which she cabled to Sydney.
+That name was chosen at random to accompany an account she wrote of observing a bullfight in Spain, while on the European tour, which she cabled to Sydney.
 She was using the byline by, at latest, January 1931.
 In 1935, using Andrea, she gave a series of four talks—one each on New York, Paris, London, and Hollywood—on Sydney radio station 2BL.
 She filed numerous reports from London for The Sun, during the 1930s, mostly her observations of social events and famous people, but also touching on the developing crisis prior to the outbreak of war.

 In 1939 Jenner was visiting Sydney, and she was stranded there during the immediate period prior to the outbreak of the Second World War.
 She obtained accreditation as a correspondent for the Sun, and went to Singapore.
 She dispatched generally lighthearted pieces for the newspaper from Asia, during the period prior to Japan's entry into the war.

 After a cocktail party given in her honour, she left Sydney again, in October 1941, for a four month stint, intending to visit various Asian cities, as an accredited war correspondent for the Sun.
 Her subsequent reports focused more upon the Australian military personnel and nurses, who had been sent to Singapore and the Malayan peninsula.